Tacoma indoor petting zoo endangered as pandemic continues to shut its doors

-Owner Donny Miller isn’t the type to ask for help but the community know how much of his heart is invested in the survival of their local animal attraction.
+Owner Donny Miller isn’t the type to ask for help but the community knows how much of his heart is invested in the survival of their local animal attraction.

 Donny met Debbie years ago when they were both in the animal business.
 She was working in animal rescue and petting zoos when the two paired up and slowly built their property in nearby Spanaway.